 Interest in mattress stewardship has grown in recent years due to increasing disposal costs and the recognition that most mattress components are recyclable.
-Legislation and policies governing mattresses were introduced in three states, Canada, and France in 2011-2012.
-In December 2013, CalPSC released a Mattress Recycling White Paper (PDF).
+A comprehensive report was released by the California Product Stewardship Council in 2013 - Mattress Recycling White Paper (PDF).

 Product Stewardship Institute (PSI)

 PSI organized and facilitated a year-long dialog on mattress recycling and disposal in 2010-2011, which culminated in the introduction of a mattress stewardship bill (SB-89) in Connecticut’s General Assembly.

 The mattress industry trade association, the ISPA, opposed state legislation in 2012 but supported it in 2013, while PSI highlighted the job benefits of such legislation.

 International Sleep Products Association (ISPA)

 The ISPA, the mattress industry trade association, announced in March 2012 its intention to seek national mattress recycling legislation.